mrkrisgee/poker_hand_detection/README.md

 ## Overview

-This repository contains code for training a large dataset of playing cards with YOLOv8, creating a poker hand detection system with python and then using the webcam live feed to make real-time predictions and identifying what type of hand someone has.
+This repository contains code for training a YOLOv8 model on a large dataset of playing cards to create a poker hand detection system using Python.
+It includes a setup for using a webcam live feed to make real-time predictions and identify poker hands.

+## Features

+- Real-time detection of poker hands using a webcam.
+- Pre-trained YOLOv8 model for quick setup.
+- Easy-to-follow training process for custom datasets.
+- Integration with CUDA for accelerated performance.

 ## Usage

-**Note:** This step can be skipped and the provided model in the [`model/`](https://github.com/mrkrisgee/poker_hand_detection/tree/main/model) directory can be used instead.
+You can skip the training steps and use the pre-trained model provided in the [model/](https://github.com/mrkrisgee/poker_hand_detection/tree/main/model) directory.

 ## 1. Training the Model